php-ru/symfony-docs-ru/components/cache/psr6_psr16_adapters.rst

     // now use this wherever you want
     $githubApiClient = new GitHubApiClient($psr6Cache);

-.. versionadded:: 4.3

-    The ``Psr16Adapter`` class was introduced in Symfony 4.3.

 Using a PSR-6 Cache Object as a PSR-16 Cache
 --------------------------------------------